Sanjichka/RAG/README.md

 # RAG
 Retrieval Augmented Generation

-My goal: Gemini-Powered RAG Pipeline for Technical Documentation This repository contains a Retrieval-Augmented Generation (RAG) system designed to extract and query information from technical documents.
+My goal: Gemini-Powered RAG Pipeline for Technical Documentation.

+This repository contains a Retrieval-Augmented Generation (RAG) system designed to extract and query information from technical documents.
 It leverages Google's Gemini 2.5 for high-speed reasoning and Chroma DB for efficient vector storage.

 🏗️ Architecture